pcarbo/varbvs/README.md

 ###Who

-[Peter Carbonetto]((http://www.cs.ubc.ca/spider/pcarbo) created the MATLAB and R code for this project<br>Dept. of Human Genetics, University of Chicago, March 2012
+[Peter Carbonetto]((http://www.cs.ubc.ca/spider/pcarbo) created the MATLAB and R code for this project<br>
+Dept. of Human Genetics<br>
+University of Chicago<br>
+March 2012